 Indicator Baseline data (2012) Progression (2016/17) City target Housing infill In 2011, the total number of residential dwellings within the City was 58,305 (excluding caravans etc.).
 The Department of Planning's Outer Metropolitan Perth and Peel Sub-Regional Strategy provides a target of 12,300 additional greenfill and infill redevelopment lots by 2031.
 The City's draft Local Housing Strategy provides a target of 18,898 new dwellings in identified housing opportunity areas by 2031.
 Up-take trends in these areas are expected to be identifiable from 2017 when the Local Housing Strategy will be implementable.
-In 2016/17, the total number of residential dwellings within the City was 59,354 (excluding caravans etc.), which equates to 1049 new dwellings.
-In addition, the following progression towards the additional dwelling targets are as follows: 220 new dwellings in the City Centre.
-138 new dwellings in housing opportunities areas.
-911 new dwellings in Burns Beach and Iluka.
+In 2016/17, the total number of residential dwellings within the City was 59,354 (excluding caravans etc.), which equates to 1,049 new dwellings.
+In addition, the following progression towards the additional dwelling targets are as follows: • 220 new dwellings in the City Centre. • 138 new dwellings in housing opportunities areas. • 911 new dwellings in Burns Beach and Iluka.
 Additional dwelling targets for 2031 are as follows: 1,500 number of new dwellings in the City Centre.
 18,898 new dwellings in housing opportunity areas.
 1,014 new dwellings in Burns Beach and Iluka.
-Measure: New "residential improved" rate qualifiers per annum within identified areas Source: Property and rates database Landscaping City's Landscape Master Plan guides the coordinated and holistic approach to public open space planning with sustainable water management outcomes.
+Measure: New "residential improved" rate qualifiers per annum within identified areas.
+Source: City of Joondalup property and rating database.
+Landscaping City's Landscape Master Plan guides the coordinated and holistic approach to public open space planning with sustainable water management outcomes.
 Implementation of the Plan demonstrates the City's commitment to public open space renewal and water reduction targets.
-Since 2012, the City has continued to undertake at least 1 Landscape Master Plan projects per annum.
-These have included: Mawson Park, Hillarys; Hillarys Park, Hillarys; Warrandyte Park, Craigie; Broadbeach Park and Flinders Parks, Hillarys; and James Cook Park, Hillarys.
+Since 2012, the City has continued to undertake at least one Landscape Master Plan projects per annum.
+These have included: • Mawson Park, Hillarys; • Hillarys Park, Hillarys; • Warrandyte Park, Craigie; • Broadbeach Park and Flinders Parks, Hillarys; • James Cook Park and Nash Park, Hillarys; and • MacDonald Park, Padbury.
 The City undertakes one Landscape Master Plan projects per annum.
-Measure: Number of Landscape Master Plan projects completed per annum Source: City of Joondalup Annual Report
+Measure: Number of Landscape Master Plan projects completed per annum.
+Source: City of Joondalup Corporate Business Plan Quarterly Report.